 What can families expect during the PUNS enrollment process?

-- The individual with the developmental disability (along with guardian/caregiver/family) meets face-to-face with an Independent Service Coordination Agent (ISC)
+* The individual, along with guardian, caregiver and family, meets face-to-face with an Independent Service Coordination Agent (ISC)

 - Anytime a need for service changes